fang-bio/PD_DSV_curli_metagenomics/results/supplementary figures/README.md

 This folder contains the supplementary figures associated with the manuscript:

-**Multi-cohort metagenomic analysis identifies prevalence-driven Desulfovibrio–curli co-enrichment and functional reorganization in Parkinson’s disease**
+**Prevalence-level associations of *Desulfovibrio* and curli-associated genes with Parkinson’s disease and inferred functional potential**

-Fang Chi, Yue Yin, Shuai Ji, Tommi Vatanen, and Per E. J. Saris
+Fang Chi, Yue Yin, Shuai Ji, Tommi Vatanen and Per E. J. Saris

-The supplementary figures provide additional analyses supporting the main figures, including cohort effects in global microbiome structure, comparator interaction models, categorical risk stratification, and cohort annotation of functional profile ordination.
+The supplementary figures provide additional analyses supporting the main figures, including cohort-associated variation in global microbiome structure, a comparison interaction model, categorical joint associations, and cohort annotation of inferred metagenomic functional-profile ordination.

 ---